 DCV can be verified by using one of the following three methods (DNS, HTTP/HTTPS, or email):

 By placing a record on the nameservers: DreamHost places a CNAME record in your zone file with hashed information that Comodo can find, and then validates that you have control over the domain.
 After it completes, the CNAME record is removed.

 By placing a publicly-accessible file on your domain: DreamHost places a file with a hashed version of your Certificate Signing Request (CSR) under your domain where it is accessible by Comodo.
 Once the domain is verified to be under your control, the file is removed.

-Make sure the email address you select exists and is able to receive email before you select it.
+Make sure the email address you select when purchasing the Comodo certificate exists and is able to receive email before you select it.
 If needed, you can create one through the panel.
 Selecting a confirmation address from the drop-down list does not mean it exists, nor does DreamHost or Comodo create it for you.

 Which method is used?